The Duke of Edinburgh Awards

-To achieve their award students have to complete an activity for the three sections: skill, physical and volunteering.
-They also have to undertake an assessed expedition.
-These activities help them to develop a range of qualities which are of benefit at school and beyond.
-We place a high value on the awards and they are always oversubscribed at all levels.
+At each level students have to complete four distinct sections: volunteering, physical, skills and an expedition.
+These activities, which vary in length depending on the level of the award, help students to develop a range of qualities and skills which are of benefit to them at school and beyond.
+We place a high value on the awards and the uptake by students is exceptionally high at all three levels.

-A charge is made for each award to cover the official pack and record book and the expeditions.
+A charge is made for registration onto the award and for the expeditions.
 This can be made in instalments over a period of time.
-Our online payment system is the most efficient way to pay and allows parents to keep track of any payments made and any outstanding amounts.
+Our online payment system is the most efficient way to pay and allows parents to keep track of the required balance.
 Payments can be made as and when convenient as long as the final deadline date is adhered to.

 The Bronze Award

 The Bronze Award is open to students who are in Year 9.
 It is introduced in October with a parents’ information evening, at which the requirements of the award are explained.
 Following this, students who wish to take part can apply.

 Before the practice expedition we hold a series of training sessions that comprise map reading skills, route planning and rucksack packing.
 They also learn how to use a meths trangia, erect tents, gain some knowledge of essential first aid and understand the Countryside Code.
 Both the practice and assessed expedition take place locally, over two days, with an overnight camp in between.